aosabook/500lines/functionalDB/functionalDB.markdown

  (defn usage-pred [index] (:usage-pred (meta index)))
 ```

-In our database there are four indexes: EAVT (see Figure 2), AVET (see Figure 3), VEAT and VAET.
+In our database there are four indexes: EAVT (see \aosafigref{500l.functionaldb.eavt}), AVET (see \aosafigref{500l.functionaldb.avet}), VEAT and VAET.
 We can access these as a vector of values returned from the `indexes` function.

 ```clojure
 (defn indexes[] [:VAET :AVET :VEAT :EAVT])